5800 students unlocked their dream jobs with UG/PG programs in top colleges. Apply Now!

 This is another factor that can help you decide between part-time or full-time MBA.
 A part-time MBA is mostly opted by people who have limited or no time.
 They have a strict time schedule and is difficult for them to spare so much time to pursue a regular MBA degree.
 People who have family responsibilities or are involved in a regular job can pursue a part-time MBA course which will provide them with much needed time flexibility.
 For those who wish to work and study simultaneously, a part-time MBA is the best option for them.

 However, full-time MBA requires your everyday classroom presence and participation.

 Cost of MBA and Return on Investment (ROI)

 The full-time MBA program is an expensive affair compared to a part-time one.
 The management aspirants must compare the fee structure for full-time MBA or part-time MBA and pick the one which suits your budget.
 Though the banks these days are offering loan facility for pursuing an MBA, you’ll still have to figure out the time span and the ROI of the MBA program.

 When it comes to corporate acceptance or getting a high paying job post-MBA, the part-time MBA still lags behind.
 The candidates who have a full-time degree are given preference over the ones having a part-time degree.
 The highlight of a full-time MBA program is campus recruitment.
 So, the chances of you being hired by a top-notch corporate house just after you finish your last semester are very high in full-time MBA.

 The harsh reality is that part-time MBA graduates still face problems in finding the right job that can not only land them a higher position with a great CTC but can also give them career progression.
+Also check our blog on MBA salaries in India to know more.
 So, keep this factor in your mind while picking between full-time or part-time MBA.

 On the Job Learning